ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 So we came up with a solution called **Ghelamco alert**.
 The idea for the project is pretty straightforward.
 We will run a Raspberry PI device that is hooked up to an alert light.
-The Raspberry PI will run an application that parses the website of KAA Gent to search for any home fixtures.
+The Raspberry PI will run an application that parses the game fixtues on the website of KAA Gent to search for any home fixtures.
 Whenever a home fixture occurs, the RPI will start turning on the alert light on a preset schedule.
-This way the employees in the office will have a visual warning on game day and they will be reminded to leave the parking on time.
+This way the employees in the office will have a visual warning on game day and they will be reminded to leave the parking lot on time.
 Since we wanted to build a user friendly solution we added a serverless backend in the AWS cloud combined with an angular application so that our users can also look at the web application to get some additional feedback and even manipulate the alerting schedule.
 This enables users to do some additional operations through the web application:
 * Snooze alerts